Orthopedic vs Memory Foam Dog Bed: What's the Actual Difference?

 - Small dogs under 20 lbs on any supportive foam

-- Dogs who prefer elevated or cooling beds over foam entirely
+- Dogs who prefer improved or cooling beds over foam entirely

 For brachycephalic breeds like Mochi, the sleeping position tells you what the bed needs to support.
 His neck-extended position (required to keep airways open) needs a flexible bolster, not a rigid one.